National Academy of Sciences Prize in Food & Agriculture Sciences

 Bacteria and viruses in dairy products account for the loss of millions of gallons of milk globally.
 Barrangou’s pioneering research established CRISPR as the adaptive immune system of bacteria, a discovery which promoted the practical use of CRISPR-Cas systems for genome editing.
 His work has tremendous worldwide applications in food and agriculture, including virus resistance in the widely used yogurt starter culture, Streptococcus thermophilus and the potential for translational genome editing in other microbes, crops and livestock.

-Dr. Edward Buckler is the inaugural National Academy of Sciences (NAS) Prize in Food and Agriculture Sciences recipient.
+Dr. Edward Buckler is the inaugural NAS Prize in Food & Agriculture Sciences recipient.
 Buckler, a US Department of Agriculture-Agricultural Research Service researcher and adjunct professor of plant breeding and genetics at Cornell University, studies the connection between a crop plant’s genetic makeup and the physical traits exhibited by different strains.

 Shortages in crops that provide vitamin A and other key nutrients threat nutrition and food security.
 Buckler’s research combats vitamin A deficiencies, a life-threatening issue in the developing world.
 Buckler and his colleagues used their findings to breed a new kind of maize with 15 times more vitamin A than conventional varieties.
 This biofortified maize is now widely available in Zambia, where more than half of children under the age of five are vitamin A deficient.